Kinsteen/DD2360-Project/README.md

 25.0s with 16x16 blocks and no registers limit maxrregcount=64 reduces the render time a lot (12.0s with 32x32, 10s with 16x16)
 maxrregcount=40 is too low (16.3s)

+Using relocatable device code is somehow faster (1.08x)

+use_fast_math = 1.02x faster.